One-sided Frobenius pairs in extriangulated categories: Left -cotorsion pairs

-We remark that left (resp. right) $1$-cotorsion pairs are exactly left (resp. right) cotorsion pairs in $\mathscr{C}$.

 Now we see an example from \cite{ZPY}.
-We denote by ``$\circ$" in the Auslander-Reiten quiver the indecomposable objects belong to a subcategory.
+We denote by ``$\circ$" in the Auslander-Reiten quiver the indecomposable objects which belong to the subcategory $\mathcal{X}$.
 Let $\Lambda$ be the algebra given by the following quiver with relations:

 There exists a $3$-cluster tilting subcategory $\mathcal{X}$ of~~$\mathscr{C}={\rm mod}\Lambda$ (\cite[Example 4.21]{V}) as follows:

 By \cite[Example 3.7]{ZPY}, $(\mathcal{X},\mathcal{X})$ is a $2$-cotorsion pair in $\mathscr{C}$.
 See \cite{ZPY} for more examples.